Licorice McKechnie: Disappearance

 She visited Edinburgh in 1986 to see her family, but her whereabouts have been unknown since 1990 when, according to her sister, she was in Sacramento, California, apparently recovering from surgery.
 The music journalist Mark Ellen wrote in Mojo magazine in 2000 that she was "last seen in 1987 hitchhiking across the Arizona Desert.
 Not even her family has heard from her since."
 Fellow former Incredible String Band member Rose Simpson was quoted as saying "There's a possibility she may be dead."

 In an interview many years later, her ex-husband, Brian Lambert, revealed a secret he kept "quiet for many, many years" that McKechnie "just wanted to have a new life".
 He also mentioned that she suffered from mental health problems, including schizophrenia, and at one point willingly decided to become homeless: "She literally made a conscious decision to become homeless, she would sleep in vacant lots.
 One time I found her asleep in the back of my house.
 She wasn't upset.
 She would have a waitress job from time to time to make money.
 But she just loved being homeless."
-She was reportedly found alive in 2025.